wjholden/Advent-of-Code-2025/README.md

 - There is no `windows_mut` function.
 - Zed (currently) removes trailing whitespace from lines, which mattered on day 6.
 - If you only need set entries once, then you might be able to significantly speed up an algorithm by removing the data instead of just checking contains.
+- In day 8, using a priority queue should be (I don't have it working yet) a substantial performance improvement over populating a full distances matrix and then sorting it.
+- Also in day 8, you don't need to calculate the square roots of the distances.
+- Tuples are supposed to be ordered in lexical order, from left to right.